pablesite/Cryptocurrency-Live-Trading-Bot/README.md

 -  **Create historical Data**.
 Functionallity to create historical data in a text file.
 A request to API from Binance is used in order to fetch real data from Bitcoint in real time.

-Below you can see a gift that show how it works with historical data.
+Below you can see an example that show how it works with historical data.
+/home/pablo/Escritorio/Captura de pantalla de 2022-03-11 19-31-03.png

 ## Dependencies for Running Locally (TO UPDATE)